servo/html5ever/README.md

 ## Details

-html5ever uses callbacks to manipulate the DOM, so it works with your choice of DOM representation.
-A simple reference-counted DOM is included.
+html5ever uses callbacks to manipulate the DOM, and does not provide any DOM tree representation.

 html5ever exclusively uses UTF-8 to represent strings.
 In the future it will support other document encodings (and UCS-2 `document.write`) by converting input.